jekhokie/jekhokie.github.io/_posts/2020-12-08-iperf-on-unifi-dream-machine-pro.markdown

 $ apt-get install iperf3
 ```

-Following the above commands, you can launch an iPerf server or client functionality to test various endpoints in your network.
+Following the above commands, you can launch an iPerf client functionality to test various endpoints in your network.
+While you could theoretically run
+this in server form as well, it would likely require manipulating port settings on the Dream Machine Pro which could be brittle and cause issues or be
+removed on reboot altogether.

 ### Credit